Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/publications.md

 ## M.S.
 Thesis (Work in Progress)
 This thesis aims to solve the problem of natural gas storage valuation.
 [Here](https:///abdulaziz-aldoseri.github.io/files/MS_thesis/Proposal.pdf) you can find the thesis proposal.

+Below, I will list high-level components of the modeling approach/choice:
+* _Algorithmic Implementation_: To benchmark the results obtained and avoid performance variability due to individual implementation.
+To avoid this short coming, I have used [stable-baselines3]( https://jmlr.org/papers/volume22/20-1364/20-1364.pdf) as my algorithmic library.
+* _Customized Environment_: I have customized a standardized template environment from the [Gymnasium](https://gymnasium.farama.org/index.html) library (formerly known as OpenAI Gym).
+* _Hyper-parameter Optimization_: Hyper-parameter optimization is based on the [Optuna](https://optuna.org/) framework.
+This significantly helps the automation and improvement of the search over the hyper-parameters spaces.
+* _Financial Data_: I have the spot and front month futures data from [EIA]( https://www.eia.gov/dnav/ng/NG_PRI_FUT_S1_M.htm).

-I will share the source code for the thesis very soon.
+(Last update Nov/1/2023) I will share the source code for the thesis very soon!

 ## Sample Essay
 ### The Minsky Moment from a System Dynamics Perspective